 If you can make direct online payments (e.g. using a credit card or Paypal) then follow the links below:

 Please (voluntarily) subscribe to On Think Tanks.
 The suggested subscription is GBP5.00 per month and you can unsubscribe at any time.

 If you cannot make a direct online payment (e.g. maybe you would like to support On Think Tanks through your organisation’s own funding mechanisms) or would like to find out how else you could contribute (e.g. by bank transfers) please get in touch by emailing us at: [email protected]

 And if you have any other questions, please get in touch.

 If you don’t feel like it, don’t worry, you will still be able to enjoy On Think Tanks as usual.
 And there are, of course, other ways to support us: submit a post, share them with your colleagues, comment on articles, Facebook or Twitter, and spread the word.
 All of these are incredibly valuable and we thank you in advance.

-For instance, the University of Bath hosted the On Think Tanks 2017 Annual Conference in London and it has partnered with Universidad del Pacifico in Peru and On Think Tanks to launch the On Think Tanks Working Paper Series.
+For instance, the University of Bath hosted the On Think Tanks 2017 and 2018 Annual Conferences in London and it has partnered with Universidad del Pacifico in Peru and On Think Tanks to launch the On Think Tanks Working Paper Series.
 Soapbox, the UK’s leading research and policy communications firm, developed out website and provides us with regular advice.

 Also, you may want to recommend us to your friends and peers; they may want or be able to make a voluntary contribution.